^Milan, September 2015

 Keep Copies of Your Documents

-Be sure to keep a copy of your important documents such as your passport, ticket and others.
+Be sure to keep copies of your important documents such as your passport, tickets, and others.
 You can have it scanned, printed or emailed to yourself so that you’ll have them handy in case of emergency.
+Stack your originals where it would be safe as well.